 The Very Famous Village Halloween Parade

-This year’s theme, “Cabinet of Curiosities: An Imaginary Menagerie,” encourages marchers to create their own hybrid character costumes, honoring traditional monsters like Frankenstein and classic vaudeville sideshows.
-Expect to see 50,000 costumed guests marching, dancing and strutting north on 6th Avenue from Spring Street to 16th Street, 7:00pm-10:30pm on October 31.
+This year’s theme, “Wild Thing,” encourages marchers to create their own costume a la Mudman, GreenMan or Scarecrow and, for a $25 fee, costumed participants can reserve a spot in a special section of marchers with its own DJ.
+Expect to see at least 50,000 costumed guests marching (only those in costume can march), 53 live bands, dancing and strutting north on 6th Avenue from Spring Street to 16th Street, 7:00pm-10:30pm on October 31.
 The spectacular event is full of music, dancers — even puppets — and attracts more than 2 million visitors each year.
 Arrive early as locals camp out on the sidewalks, bring their own ladders, and even sleep on the public benches for hours beforehand!

 Get a discount New York City hotel room for your Halloween fun.